Services available when your practice is closed

 Depending on your medical emergency, there is a range of services available.

-Pharmacists are highly trained medical professionals who can give you advice on a range of common conditions and minor injuries, such as:
+Pharmacists are highly trained medical professionals who can advise and provide treatment for a range of common conditions and minor injuries.

 • Diarrhoea or constipation